lemlac/mulem/docs/reference.md

 ```
 expr is ptrn then expr
+expr is (ptrn -> expr)
 ```

-Extract a binding inline.
+Extract a single binding inline.
 Requires a guaranteed match or optional bindings.

 ```
 -- Guaranteed match (exhaustive type):